 Deficient practices at the high-risk level have resulted in a negative outcome to an individual.
-A closer examination of the high-risk deficient practices entered into CATS shows similarities with the critical-risk practices: individual care and prevention is the most common high-risk practice area, specifically, attending to medical care needs and documentation (Table 9).
+A closer examination of the high-risk deficient practices entered into CATS shows similarities with the critical-risk practices: individual care and prevention is the most common high-risk practice area, specifically, attending to assessment and treatment plans and medication management (Table 9).